Where do you usually spend your weekends? At home watching TV and enjoying some food?

 That’s interesting to note as humans normally consume 4 – 5 lbs. of food on a daily basis (more if the meals are very delicious) and the weekends are never complete without smoked or grilled food.

 Even though the unique way of grilling food (which is called barbecue in America) was originally invented by the Caribbean natives, there is no doubt that smoking and grilling food became one of the most famous American traditions.

-If you’re getting started as well, I’d advice you to get the Blackstone smoker with rotisserie.
+If you’re getting started as well, and you already have a BBQ, I’d advise you to get this rotisserie attachment from OneGrill.

 We’ve reviewed six smokers here with rotisseries, and summing it up it comes down to two choices, and it all depends on affordability:

-You can see the Blackstone is in my top two.
-And the other, the Weber, it’s just the best you can get for your patio
+And the other, the Weber, it’s just the best you can get for your patio.

 Top 6 Smokers with the Rotisserie Feature